Seven Signature Experiences at NPES

 NPES’ scale and independence [accredited by the highly-regarded Independent Schools Association of the Central States] enable us to provide students with seven unique and impactful Signature Experiences that generate expansive and enduring intellectual growth and meaningful life lessons rooted in our core educational beliefs.

-Click the links for an overview and schedule a private tour or register for an upcoming admissions coffee to learn more
+Use the drop-down arrows for an overview, then schedule a private tour or register for an upcoming admissions coffee to learn more.
+Don’t miss the photos at the bottom of the page showcasing our programs in action.

 NPES teachers integrate our local community and intentional places beyond Chicago into our curriculum.
 Our place-based approach includes civic engagement with local service-learning partners; frequent field studies across the city; local business partnerships; Chicago neighborhood explorations; design-thinking projects aimed at addressing community challenges; and purposeful educational travel, including day and overnight trips like our civil rights tour of Georgia and Alabama and trips to Washington, D.C., Springfield, Illinois, outdoor education in Wisconsin, and an optional excursion to a Spanish-speaking nation in the Americas, recently to the Dominican Republic and Costa Rica.